belenbgregorchuk-bbg/Cybersecurity-Notes/README.md

 # Cybersecurity Notes

-Welcome to my cybersecurity learning journey!
+Welcome!
+This repository documents my learning journey in cybersecurity and networking.

 This repository contains my notes, practical exercises, labs, and resources as I continue developing my skills in cybersecurity and networking.